-The implication of this is that INDECOM’s officers who carry out a public function assigned by Parliament, funded by public funds can only so in a private capacity.
+The implication of this is that INDECOM’s officers who carry out a public function assigned by Parliament, funded by public funds can only do so in a private capacity.
 Moreover, they may be privately responsible for any suit based on ‘wrongful arrest’ or ‘malicious prosecution.’
 At present, when a police constable arrests or the Director of Public Prosecution prosecutes someone as public officials, they are not privately exposed.
 By failing to execute the reforms to the INDECOM Act achieved through bi-partisan consensus, successive governments may compromise the efficacy of INDECOM.

 But even worse, if members of the security forces are in fact wrongfully arrested or prosecuted, they may not be able to recover the suitable compensation from the government to which they are entitled like ordinary citizens can.
-Instead. they can only hope that an INDECOM investigator has the financial means to satisfy a personal civil judgement.
+Instead, they can only hope that an INDECOM investigator has the financial means to satisfy a personal civil judgement.
 Given the present wages paid, such an option may not provide meaningful recourse.

-Simply put, the current status of the law does not help anyone and does not enable INDECOM to fulfil its purpose.
+Simply put, the current status of the law does not help anyone and does not enable INDECOM to fulfill its purpose.
 It exposes both members of the security forces and INDECOM officers to messy ‘private arrests’ and ‘private prosecutions.’
 Given the fact that arrests and prosecutions will continue, Parliament must resolve this impasse quickly as it may negatively affect the work of both INDEOM and the security forces.